 Updated: October 23, 2012

-My iBook Why We Fight: WWII and the Art of Public Persuasion is now available at iBookstore.
+My iBook Why We Fight: WWII and the Art of Public Persuasion free at iBookstore.

 Designed as multi-touch student text, it focuses on the American response to WWII – especially the very active role played by government in shaping American behavior and attitudes.
 “Why We Fight” gives students a chance to step back to the 1940s and experience the perspective of Americans responding to the Pearl Harbor attack and WWII.
 Americans were hungry for information, and Washington responded with a PR blitz to sell the war to the American public.